Candelaria-Retamal/hw1/README.md

 <img src="hw1_eq2.png" alt="eq2" style="display: inline-block; margin: 0" width="100px"/>

-- Visit the website [arxiv](https://arxiv.org/abs/2309.11395) and look for the paper called "On Localization of the Fractional Discrete Nonlinear Schrödinger Equation".
+- Visit the website [arxiv](https://arxiv.org/) and search for the paper called "On Localization of the Fractional Discrete Nonlinear Schrödinger Equation".
 Locate Equation (2.5) and include it here.
-Additionally, give a citation for the paper.
+Cite the paper by adding the reference in your bibTex file.
 Your answer should start with "In *(insert reference here)*, the singular integral representation of the fractional Laplacian is defined as"